Partisan Battalion Pino Budicin: After the war and dissolution

-When US and British forces landed in Pola on June 12, 1945, to establish the United Nations administration the battalion withdrew on the Demilitarization line running from Medolino- Altura -Gallesano - Dignano d’Istria, and was subsequently garrisoned as occupation force in the city of Fiume, now Rijeka in Croatia.
-The unit left Fiume at the beginning of 1947 and was sent to Parenzo on the Istrian Coast, and established its headquarters at Plava Laguna.
-Shortly afterwards the Battalion was mustered back to Rovigno again.
-The unit was officially disbanded on September 16, 1947 after the effects of the Paris Treaty who had transferred Istria and the Italian Dalmatia to the Socialist Federal Republic of Yugoslavia.
+When US and British forces landed in Pula on June 12, 1945, to establish the United Nations administration the battalion withdrew on the Demilitarization line running from Medulin - Valtura - Galižana - Vodnjan, and was subsequently garrisoned as occupation force in the city of Fiume, now Rijeka in Croatia.
+The unit left Fiume at the beginning of 1947 and was sent to Poreč on the Istrian Coast, and established its headquarters at Plava Laguna.
+Shortly afterwards the Battalion was mustered back to Rovinj again.
+The unit was officially disbanded on September 16, 1947, after the effects of the Paris Treaty who had transferred Istria and the Italian Dalmatia to Yugoslavia.

 Legacy

 The first Battalion commander Giuseppe Alizzi survived the war, and returned to his native city of Giarre in Sicily.
 There he became a well-known communist local leader.
 He died in September 1991.

 Giusto Curto (1909-1988), a veteran in the Budicin's Battalion who was later assigned to the 2nd Battalion, 1st Brigade of the 13th Partisan division, after the war became a poet, and a writer in local Rovignese dialect, and lived until his death in his native Rovigno.

 Benito Turcinovich, was the Political Commissar of the second company; after the war he migrated to Italy and was listed as an anti-communist refugee, as well as many other Italian communists from Yugoslavia, after Tito severed ties with Stalin's Soviet Union.

 Major Bruno Tomini, the last battalion commander suffered a worse fate.
 Born in 1918, the son of a metal worker, after a brief experience as a school teacher during which, he said, he was ill-treated by Fascist Party members due to his communist ideas, at the outbreak of World War II he enlisted the Italian Army and was commissioned from the Army Officer School of Fano a second Lieutenant.
 At the outbreak of the War with Yugoslavia, he was deployed along with his Regiment, the 94 Infantry “Messina”, in the Balkan area.
 In 1942 he deserted and joined the partisans and assigned to the XIII Partisan Division in Gorski Kotar.
-When Italy signed the armistice with the allied powers on September 8, 1943 he was quickly mustered to the Histrian area to help organizing the new partisan units formed after the Italian surrender.
+When Italy signed the armistice with the allied powers on September 8, 1943, he was quickly mustered to the Histrian area to help organizing the new partisan units formed after the Italian surrender.
 For a long period he was the battalion's Chief of Operations.
 In 1948, when Marshal Tito severed ties with Moscow, Bruno TOMINI was one of the 50,000 Yugoslavs that because of their loyalty to the International and Soviet communism, were incarcerated at Goli Otok island prison opened in 1949.
 There under harsh conditions and humiliations, many of them did not return to their homes.

-Orlando Garlato was the first fallen of the battalion, while Arnaldo De Franceschi, born 1928, was the last one to fall on May 6, 1945 around Pisino in Istria.
+Orlando Garlato was the first fallen of the battalion, while Arnaldo De Franceschi, born 1928, was the last one to fall on May 6, 1945, around Pazin in Istria.